A biennial conference for pastors

 Mark Dever serves as the senior pastor of Capitol Hill Baptist Church in Washington, DC.
 A Duke graduate, Mark holds a M.Div. from Gordon-Conwell Theological Seminary, a Th.M. from The Southern Baptist Theological Seminary, and a Ph.D. in Ecclesiastical History from Cambridge University.
 He is the president of 9Marks and has taught at a number of seminaries.
-Mark has authored several books and articles, most recently, What is a Healthy Church? and The Gospel and Personal Evangelism.
+Mark has authored several books and articles, most recently, Compelling Community, Baptist Foundations, The Gospel and Personal Evangelism, What is a Healthy Church?, and Nine Marks of a Healthy Church.
 He and his wife Connie live and minister on Capitol Hill.
 They have two adult children.

 John Piper is founder and teacher of Desiring God and chancellor of Bethlehem College & Seminary.
 For 33 years, he served as senior pastor at Bethlehem Baptist Church, Minneapolis, Minnesota.
 He grew up in Greenville, South Carolina, and studied at Wheaton College, Fuller Theological Seminary (B.D.), and the University of Munich (D.theol.).
 For six years, he taught Biblical Studies at Bethel College in St. Paul, Minnesota, and in 1980 accepted the call to serve as pastor at Bethlehem.
 John is the author of more than 50 books and more than 30 years of his preaching and teaching is available free at desiringGod.org.
 John and his wife, Noel, have four sons, one daughter, and twelve grandchildren.